verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] I identify as a threat.
 My pronouns are try/me.
 - [ ] You gotta trust my knowledge as I'm older than Google.
 - [ ] What song do you associate the most with your outfit today?
 Or how your day went?
+- [ ] They just didn't understand the full extent of the nightmare they were dealing with.